 Difference between exFAT and NTFS

 exFAT stands for Extensible File Allocation Table.
-This file system is introduced by Microsoft in 2006 which optimized for SD cards and USB drives.
-It has adopted by the SD Association as the default file system for SDXC cards larger than 32 GB.
+This file system is introduced by Microsoft in 2006 and optimized for SD cards and USB drives.
+It has been adopted by the SD Association as the default file system for SDXC cards larger than 32 GB.

 Advantages of exFAT :